 In August 2014, Grace installed its first vicar ever in its history.
 Vicar Jens B. Jenson was a student at Concordia Theological Seminary in Fort Wayne, Indiana.
 He is from Kendrick, Idaho, and his wife, Jessica, is from Remsen, Iowa.
 Former Vicar Jenson was ordained and installed at Redeemer Lutheran Church in Armour, South Dakota on July 24, 2016.

 In August 2015, Grace installed its second Vicar.
-Vicar Jacob J. Eichers is a student at Concordia Theological Seminary in Fort Wayne, Indiana.
-He is from Grafton, Wisconsin and his wife, Kara, is from Beaver Dam, Wisconsin.
+Vicar Jacob J. Eichers was a student at Concordia Theological Seminary in Fort Wayne, Indiana.
+He is from Grafton, Wisconsin, and his wife, Kara, is from Beaver Dam, Wisconsin.
+He has been called to serve as Pastor of Faith Lutheran Church in La Crosse, Wisconsin.

 In September 2017, Pastor Poppe retired and became Pastor Emeritus after thirty-four years of ministry at Grace.